mengeling/silvercar-cancellation-predictor/README.md

 ## Results

-Using a 50% threshold for predicting cancellations (meaning the model predicts a cancellation when the cancellation probability is greater than 50%), I achieved 80% accuracy, 84% precision, and 63% recall using XGBoost's implementation of a gradient boosting classifier.
+Using a 50% threshold for predicting cancellations (meaning a cancellation is predicted when the cancellation probability is greater than 50%), I achieved 80% accuracy, 84% precision, and 63% recall using XGBoost's implementation of a gradient boosting classifier.
-As you can see in figure 1, the model is predicting a lot less cancellations than there actually were, which is why recall is only 63%.
+As you can see in figure 1, the model is predicting significantly less cancellations than there actually were, which is why recall is only 63%.
 This is problematic for revenue forecasting.

 &nbsp;